Icinga/icinga2/doc/05-service-monitoring.md

 ```

 If the extended output shouldn't be visible in your monitoring, but only for testing,
-it is recommended to implement the `-v` or `--verbose` plugin parameter to allow
+it is recommended to implement the `--verbose` plugin parameter to allow
 developers and users to debug further.
+Check [here](05-service-monitoring.md#service-monitoring-plugin-api-verbose)
+for more implementation tips.

+> **Tip**
+>
+> More debug output also helps when implementing your plugin.
+>
+> Best practice is to have the plugin parameter and handling implemented first,
+> then add it anywhere you want to see more, e.g. from initial database connections
+> to actual query results.

 #### Status <a id="service-monitoring-plugin-api-status"></a>